 Crime Blotter: Lots of Petty Thefts

 The following reports were taken from the Los Angeles County Sheriff's Department, Crescenta Valley Station.
-Arrests do not indicate convictions.
+Arrests do not indicate convict

 Missing Mail

-A female resident in the 300 block of Corona Drive came to the Crescenta Valley Station on Wednesday, Sept.
+A female resident in the 300 block of Corona Drive came to the on Wednesday, Sept.
 14, to report that she believed mail had been stolen from her home’s mailbox.

 She reported reviewing an online mail delivery confirmation from the US Postal Service for an envelope containing a garage door opener, which she had ordered but had not received.
 She confirmed with family members that no one had taken or seen the envelope.
 She also noted that other pieces of mail had not arrived as expected and she believed them to be stolen from the mailbox as well.